tim-br/Student_GUI/README.md

 Student_GUI
 ===========

-A small GUI to organize students.
-I did this for a class.
-I wrote this in java using javafx.
+A small GUI to organize a group of students.
+This is written in Java 8 with JavaFX.